hunterirving/internet-coffee-pot/README.md

 <img src="readme_images/webcamcoffee.jpeg"><br>

-As Quentin Stafford-Fraser, one of project's creators, [described it](https://www.cl.cam.ac.uk/coffee/qsf/coffee.html):
+As Quentin Stafford-Fraser, one of the original project's creators, [described it](https://www.cl.cam.ac.uk/coffee/qsf/coffee.html):

 > <i>Some members of the 'coffee club' lived in other parts of the building and had to navigate several flights of stairs to get to the coffee pot; a trip which often proved fruitless if the all-night hackers of the Trojan Room had got there first.
 This disruption to the progress of Computer Science research obviously caused us some distress, and so XCoffee was born.</i>